Best Temperature Range for Pet Snakes (Species Comparison)

 Can heat lamps burn snakes?

-Yes, if placed too close or without a thermostat.
-Always regulate heat carefully.
+Yes.
+Heat lamps can burn snakes if placed too close or used without a thermostat and proper guards.
+Always regulate and test temperatures carefully.

 Do snakes need heat at night?

-Most species tolerate a small temperature drop, but avoid going below 70°F.
+Most species tolerate a small nighttime temperature drop of 5–10°F, but temperatures should generally not fall below 70°F (21°C).

 Leave a Comment